 Are you in a relationship with a narcissist?
-If so, you might have experienced the phenomenon known as “love bombing,” which is yet another form of manipulation that a narcissist uses to reel in his victims.
+If so, you might have experienced the phenomenon known as love bombing, which is yet another form of manipulation that a narcissist uses to reel in their victims.

-The Urban Dictionary calls an “a person who is full of love and always ready to express their love for somebody,” a love bomber.
-But when there’s a narc involved, it turns into a whole other ball of wax.
+Love bombing is also called idealization.
+The Urban Dictionary defines a love bomber as a person who is full of love and always ready to express their love for somebody.
+But when there’s a narcissist involved, it turns into a whole other ball of wax.

 Why does love bombing work so well?

 We all know how predictable a narcissist can be.
-And in the early stages of a relationship (or even during a “renewal” period in a long-term relationship, in which he reactivates the love bomb), you can rest assured that certain things will happen, with almost any love-bombing narc.
+And in the early stages of a relationship (or even during a renewal period in a long-term relationship, in which he reactivates the love bomb), you can rest assured that certain things will happen, with almost any love-bombing narcissist.

-According to Kim Saeed at LetMeReach.com, it’s because love is the one thing we all really want and need.
+Kim Saeed says it’s because love is the one thing we all really want and need.